“Now is the winter of our discontent

 under a hog”

-In continuing the conflicts inherited from the Wars of the Roses, it did not take long for rebellion to return once again to England.
-In September 1483, just a few short months after Richard was crowned king, a rebellion broke out in southern England in the name of Henry Tudor, ear lf oRichmond -the Lancastrian claimant to the throne.
-Henry was joined by his ally, Henry Stafford, duke of Buckingham, however the rebellion was quickly doused and Henry Stafford was executed (leading to Shakespeare’s famous line: “off with his head!”)
-Henry Tudor was exiled in Brittany as opposition continued to mount against Richard particularly in the southern England.
+In continuing the conflicts inherited from the Wars of the Roses, it did not take long for rebellion to return to England.
+In September 1483, just a few short months after Richard was crowned king, a rebellion broke out in southern England in the name of Henry Tudor, earl of Richmond.
+He was the Lancastrian claimant to the throne.
+Henry was joined by his ally, Henry Stafford, duke of Buckingham, however the rebellion was quickly extinguished and Henry Stafford was executed (leading to Shakespeare’s famous line: “off with his head!”)
+Henry Tudor was exiled in Brittany as opposition continued to mount against Richard particularly in the south.
 Meanwhile, Richard was struck with tragedy as his only son, the Prince of Wales, died in 1484, followed by his wife Anne in 1485.
 In this moment Henry seized his chance.
 He mustered a force of Englishmen along with 3,000 French mercenaries and landed at Milford-Haven in Southwest Wales on August 7, 1485.
 As he marched through England, Henry garnered ever greater support.
-Henry was joined by his uncle, Jasper Tudor.
+He was joined by his uncle, Jasper Tudor.